khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 ##### Title

-* Size and style can vary depending on use case.
-By default the drawer uses a `19px-bold weight font`.
+* Size and style can vary depending on the use case.
+By default, the drawer uses a `19px-bold weight font`.
 * The title should truncate **after 3 lines** to avoid pushing content too far down in the drawer.

 ##### Actions